kota7/pypacktest/docs/index.md

     print(i, end=' ')
 print()
 ```
-This code just print numbers from 1 to 10.
+This code prints numbers from 1 to 10.
-Then,
+Run `pip install -U .` and then,

 ```{bash}
 $ python -c "import testpack"
 I count ten: 1 2 3 4 5 6 7 8 9 10
 ```
+Note that you should run this somewhere other than `pypacktest/`.
+If you run this at `pypacktest/`, then python would import the local folder instead of the installed package.

 As expected, numbers are printed when `testpack` package is imported.
-Note this happens only for the first import.
+Note this happens only for once.
 The script is not run for the second import.
 ```
 $ python -c "import testpack; import testpack"
 I count ten: 1 2 3 4 5 6 7 8 9 10
 ```

 Of course, we can let the file do more useful things than printing numbers.
 An important application is to associate functions directly to the package.
 Currently, our `say_hello` function is accessed by `testpack.greeting.say_hello`.
-It could be better in some cases if the function is directly under the package name.
+This is a lot of writing.
+It could be better in users can use the function by `testpack.say_hello`.
 We can do this using `__init__.py`.

 Edit `__init__.py` as follows: